-Four Authority staff with diverse experience and expertise reviewed and scored the applications independently.
-These independent scores produced very consistent results.
+Authority staff with diverse experience and expertise reviewed and scored the applications independently.
 The group then used the average of the individual scores to determine the preliminary staff recommendations.
+This includes the top ten scoring applications totaling \$1,036,510.